Skip to main content

 Setup GitHub pull request management

-1. Run Subscribe to GitHub PR events action first.
-This action creates a webhook in GitHub for the repositories you selected and subscribes to pull request events.
+1. Run Subscribe to GitHub events.
+This workflow creates a webhook on GitHub to subscribe to the pull request events from a selected repository.

 If you are invited to this app as a user, you need to complete GitHub connection.
-This connection is required for you to take actions on GitHub notifications in Slack.
+This connection is required for you to take actions on GitHub notifications and to run workflows from Actioner shortcut in Slack.

 1. Navigate to GitHub connection, click Connect and proceed to authentication in GitHub via OAuth2.